thesaigoneer/atomic-saigon/README.md

 Start with any Fedora Atomic image and install it.
 Then follow these instructions:

-.
       Rebase to the unsigned variant of the base image by running the following commands:

       rpm-ostree rebase ostree-unverified-registry:ghcr.io/thesaigoneer/atomic-saigon:latest

-Reboot:

-systemctl reboot
+      Reboot: systemctl reboot

       Rebase to the signed variant of the image:

       rpm-ostree rebase ostree-image-signed:docker://ghcr.io/thesaigoneer/atomic-saigon:latest

-Reboot:

-systemctl reboot
+      Reboot: systemctl reboot

+Login to your new KDE Plasma Atomic!

 ## WIP